Skip to content

 F2 and the Porsche Sprint Challenge Middle East both use the venue currently, while the World Touring Car Cup paid a visit in 2022.

-GT and GT4 racing are set to come to Jeddah in 2024.
+GT and GT4 racing also visited Jeddah in 2024.

 As one of the driest countries in the world with just 59mm of rain each year, the climate in Jeddah is consistent in its nature.